Ultrafast laser-induced changes of the magnetic anisotropy in a low-symmetry iron garnet film: Magnetic anisotropy of a garnet film grown on a (210)-oriented substrate

-Substituted iron garnet films are characterized by the magnetic anisotropy which is the consequence of the interplay between cubic anisotropy inherent to their crystallographic structure and the growth-induced one.
-The latter is dependent on several factors such as substrate lattice parameters and crystallographic orientation, particular chemical composition and parameters of the growth technology (for a review see e.g.[\onlinecite{Eschenfelder-book}]).
-Typically in films grown on low symmetry substrates the growth-induced contribution strongly dominates resulting in the easy-axis anisotropy.
+Substituted iron garnet films are characterized by the magnetic anisotropy which is the consequence of the interplay between cubic anisotropy inherent to their crystallographic structure and the growth- and stress-induced ones.
+The latter are dependent on several factors such as substrate lattice parameters and crystallographic orientation, particular chemical composition and parameters of the growth technology (for a review see e.g. Ref.\onlinecite{Eschenfelder-book}).
+Typically in films grown on low symmetry substrates the growth- and/or stress-induced contributions dominate, which results in magnetic anisotropy of the easy-axis type.

 We consider here a magnetic garnet film grown on the (210)-substrate.
 The reference frame is chosen as shown in Fig.\ref{Fig:Geometry}(a).
-The $x$ axis is directed along the [001] crystallographic direction.
+The $x$-axis is directed along the [001] crystallographic direction.
 From the symmetry point of view this direction is the $\bar{2}_x$ axis and the crystallographic point group of this film is $m$.\cite{Gridnev-PRB2001} The $z$-axis is directed along the [210] crystallographic axis and is normal to the sample plane.
-The magnetic anisotropy energy of such a film can be expressed as\cite{Eschenfelder-book,Nistor-JAP2007}
+The magnetic anisotropy energy of such a film can be expressed as\cite{Eschenfelder-book,Nistor-JAP2007} (see also Appendix\,\ref{App-anisotropy})

+where $m_{k}=M_k/M_S$ $(k=x,y,z)$ are the normalized components of the magnetization $\mathbf{M}$, $M_S$ is the saturation magnetization.
+In this expression $w_\mathrm{cub}$ is the cubic anisotropy energy, $K_u$ and $K_i$, and $K_{yz}$ are the uniaxial out-of-plane and in-plane, and orthorhombic anisotropy parameters, respectively.
+The first three terms in Eq.\,(\ref{Eq:anisotropy}) have two contributions, the growth-induced and the stress-induced ones.
+Relative strength of these contributions varies depending on a composition of a particular films, film/substrate lattice mismatch, and the growth conditions.
+In particular, in Bi-substituted iron garnets, which are investigated in our experiments, the growth-induced anisotropy due to Bi$^{3+}$ ions occupying dodecahedral sites dominates over the stress-induced one,\cite{Hansen-JAP1985} as we also discuss in more details in the Appendix\,\ref{App-anisotropy}.
+The cubic anisotropy $w_\mathrm{cub}$ is typically much weaker than the growth-induced one, and is omitted in the following consideration.